 Since most people do not have an income that can support a $48,000 (or higher) expenditure each year, they are understandably concerned about how they can cover the cost of an assisted living facility.
 Medicare does not cover this type of long-term care.
 Some of the options available might include:

-- Reverse mortgage: If your family member is not going to be selling his or her house (because, for example, their independent spouse or a grown child lives there), they could take out a reverse mortgage.
+- Reverse mortgage: If your family member is not going to be selling their home (because, for example, their independent spouse or a grown child lives there), they could take out a reverse mortgage.
 This is an equity loan that does not have to be paid back until the house is sold or after the owner dies.

 - Long-term care insurance: While you can’t buy long-term care insurance for a relative who is already in their 80s, your loved one might have purchased a long-term care insurance policy decades ago.
 In this case, check the policy to see if it covers part or all of an assisted living facility.

-- House sale: If your parent no longer needs his or her house and is planning to sell it, the proceeds could be used to pay for the assisted living facility.
+- House sale: If your loved one no longer needs their home, they might consider selling the property and using equity to pay for assisted living.
 If funds are needed before the house is sold, a bridge loan could be a potential solution.

 - Medicaid: Depending on your state, Medicaid might be an option for covering an assisted living facility.
 One major caveat: Medicaid coverage is generally reserved for people who do not have any savings left and there is very limited funding available, meaning long wait lists.
 Check out our Home and Community-Based Services State Medicaid Waivers to learn if you may be eligible.